-- Send a written notification to your child's teacher in their folder or call the front office at 828-33-5430.
-These changes must be communicated no later than 1:00 p.m. - If your child has a doctor's appointment or other need to leave before dismissal, please notify the front office as soon as possible.
+- Send a written notification to your child's teacher in their folder - Call the front office at 828-239-3550.

+These changes must be communicated no later than 1:00 p.m.
+If your child has a doctor's appointment or other need to leave before dismissal, please notify the front office as soon as possible.

-After School Care
+After-School Care